boushphong/dsa/1. Data Structures & Algorithms/Topological Sort.md

       - For every directed edge ( `u → v` ), vertex ( `u` ) comes before vertex ( `v` ) in the ordering.

 **NOTE**: `visitedPath` array is usually used in DFS approach to detect cycle in the DAG.
-The DFS method would still work without the `visitedPath` array, but cycles must not be present else the algorithm would not work.
+The DFS method would still work without the `visitedPath` array, but cycles must not be present else the algorithm would no work.

 ## Topological Sort Graph (with BFS)
 Topological sorting using a **BFS** approach is often referred to as Kahn's Algorithm